wilsonmar/wilsonmar.github.io/shop/index.md

    A large backpack is less comfortable to carry for long periods, and less "executive business style".

    It Would be nice to have more adjustable shoulder straps that <strong>transfers weight to the hips</strong>.
-   Front straps are especially importnat for women's physique.
+   Front straps are especially important for a women's physique.

 ### External quick access